Witzko/GameOfLife/Readme.md

 in the sense of maintaining at most two generations, the current and the next, that is at most two n×n matrices."

 **Data Structure for Matrix**:

+(We followed data structure decision principles from [2], Chapter 26 here)

 Given we are programming in C++, some possibilities from the std library include: